Vanuatu Cultural Centre

 The Vanuatu Cultural Centre (in Bislama Vanuatu Kaljoral Senta or "VKS"; in French Centre Culturel du Vanuatu), founded in 1955, is the national cultural institution of Vanuatu.
 It is located in the capital Port Vila.

 From 1995 to 2006, the VKS was run by Ralph Regenvanu.
 From 2007 until his termination in November 2014, Abong Marcelin was director.
-Ambong Thompson is currently acting Director.
+Ambong Thompson is currently the acting Director.

 The institution

-Describing itself as "an organisation that works to record and promote the diverse cultures" of Vanuatu, the Vanuatu Cultural Centre fulfills the role a national body for the preservation, the protection and the promotion of the different aspects of the culture of the archipelago.
+Describing itself as "an organisation that works to record and promote the diverse cultures" of Vanuatu, the Vanuatu Cultural Centre fulfills the role of a national body for the preservation, protection and promotion of the different aspects of the culture of the archipelago.
 The Vanuatu Cultural Centre is an umbrella organization which includes :